jacobjinkelly/jacobjinkelly.github.io/misc.md

     easier to understand what is known in biology.
 - LIN101: Introduction to Linguistics: Sound Structure ([*Peter Jurgec*](http://www.jurgec.net/))
+    - Peter Jurgec is a very engaging lecturer.
+This course was full of moments where we would learn a concept that formalized something we already had an intuitive feel for.
+One very simple example was that the only difference between the "s" and "z" sounds is that we engage our vocal chords to make the "z" sound.
 - LIN102: Introduction to Linguistics: Sentence Structure and Meaning ([*Susana Bejar*](https://www.linguistics.utoronto.ca/people/directories/all-faculty/susana-b%C3%A9jar))
 - PHL271: Law and Morality